 Pavement Asset Management: How Asphalt Rejuvenators Fight the Effects of Inflation

-The best way to blunt the effect of escalating construction costs is to protect what we have with a pavement asset management process.
-Pavement asset management is a programmatic approach that blends a variety of pavement maintenance methods to arrest deterioration.
+The best way to blunt the effect of escalating construction costs is to protect what we have pavement asset management process.
+It’s a programmatic approach that blends a variety of pavement maintenance methods to arrest deterioration.

 The reality is there is never enough budget to repave or rehab every road that could use it.
 By integrating a strategy of preservation into your pavement asset management program you will accomplish more with fewer dollars than you will by focusing only on repaving or repairing your worst roads.